pi2-fga/2019-01---Curb/.github/CONTRIBUTING.md

-# Contributing to the Portal Modelo Ombudsman
+# Contributing to the CURB Back-end

 If you would like to contribute to the project, it may be a good idea to start by [README](https://github.com/pi2-fga/2019-01-Curb-Back-end/blob/master/README.md) to get to know us better.